 There are so many ways to celebrate our beautiful planet on Earth Day.
 Planting a plant, making an earth craft, or cleaning up the trash in a local neighborhood (S&S does it every year), all have a lesson attached to them that lend mother nature a helping hand.
 Elementary and Middle School aged children are perfect to begin instilling important “green” practices with.
 If done in a meaningful way, these lessons will be carried with them and hopefully formed into habits down the road.
 We’ve listed four of our favorite meaningful activities for Earth Day for after school or during the school day.
-For for even more ideas, check out our other posts, 10 of our Favorite Green Crafts and Quick Tips for a Greener Classroom.

 A Relay Race for Mother Earth